datahub-project/datahub/docs/api/tutorials/structured-properties.md

 <Tabs>
 <TabItem value="CLI" label="CLI" default>

-You can set structured properties to a dataset by creating a dataset yaml file with structured properties.
+You can set structured properties to a dataset by creating a dataset yaml file with structured properties like below.
 Please refer to the [full example here.](https://github.com/datahub-project/datahub/blob/example-yaml-sp/metadata-ingestion/examples/structured_properties/datasets.yaml)

-You can define structured properties at the dataset level in the dataset yaml like below.

 ```yaml
 - id: user.clicks